-First, add 2 cups of rice to your bag/container.
-Next add 2 teaspoons of vinegar and a few splashes of food coloring.
-The more coloring you add, the more vibrant your rice will be.
+First, add 2 cups of plain rice to your gallon size bag or container.
+Next add 2 teaspoons of vinegar and a few drops of food coloring.
+How much food coloring you add will determine the vibrant colors you get.

 For my project today, I made 2 cups of each color, so my sensory bin has 6 total cups of rice.

 Now you are ready to add it to your sensory bin!
 Add scoops, different cups, bowls or toys for creative play.
 Allow your child to dig, scoop, mix, and play in the rice bin!

 Colored Rice FAQs and Ideas

 Can I use gel food coloring instead of the liquid food coloring?